Kava-Labs/kava-bridge/relayer/spec/01_reliable_broadcast.md

 2. Every other peer re-sends x to everyone else including peer A.
 3. Every peer checks that they received the same values.
 4. If any inconsistent values, abort.
 Otherwise, x is output.

+**Note:** This requires *all* nodes to receive the same message and does not cover cases such as an offline node or a malicious node not responding as a DoS.

 ```go
 var (